Cam-4587/TechTalk/README.md

 * Done: Once development was completed, user stories were transitioned to this column.

-* Discarded User Stories to dicard a user story that was no longer being used.
+* Discarded User Stories to discard a user story that was no longer being used.

 Please find my Kanban Board with my user stories [here](https://github.com/users/Cam-4587/projects/10/views/1).